chrisprasanna/mortgage-rate-prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified GNU GPL v3 license for **non-commercial use only**.
+See the [LICENSE](./LICENSE) file for full terms.